Whether your lawn is the size of a postage stamp or you own several acres of land, this article will help you find the best lawn mower for you.

 Electric lawn mowers are the most common type and are good for small to medium-sized lawns.

-You can also buy cylinder or rotary versions.
+You can buy them in cylinder or rotary versions.

 They generally offer good value for money and they come in a range of power outputs.
-Whether you have bumpy uneven lawns or a nice, cared for utility or family lawn, there’s a model out there for you.
+Whether you have bumpy uneven lawns or a well-cared-for lawn, there’s a model out there for you.

 The downside to electric mowers is the fact that they’re limited by a power cord.